TitasDas/TitasDas/README.md

 You can take a look at my **updated resume** [here](https://drive.google.com/file/d/1wQeebpEv4eosvb10kPr33BQvYQSPUKeK/view?usp=sharing)

 - 👯 I’m looking to collaborate on the project [Tinytots](https://github.com/TitasDas/Tinytots) .
 Every now and then also try to fix issues and contribute to [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H).
-- 🌱 Broadly my areas of interest(and ability to contribute) span across domains such as ***classical machine learning, deep learning, natural language processing, computer vision, topology and computational neuroscience.***
+- 🌱 Broadly my areas of interest(and ability to contribute) span across domains such as ***classical machine learning, deep learning, natural language processing, computer vision, topology and computational neuroscience , product strategy and feature/product ideation***
 - 📫 You can reach me at: titas.das+gh@gmail.com